 5885W US Highway 2, Manistique, Michigan

 Free event.
+Gates open at 8pm.
 Sponsored by Highline and the U.P.
 Film Union.

-Join us for part of the 11th season at the ONLY Drive-In Movie Theater in the Upper Peninsula!
-On Saturday, May 30 at dusk, we will be screening TERMINATOR 2 from 1991, rated R. You can watch the movie from your car or bring your own chairs and watch it under the night sky.
+Join us for our first night of the 2026 season at the ONLY Drive-In Movie Theater in the Upper Peninsula!
+On Saturday, May 30 at dusk, around 9:30pm, we will be screening TERMINATOR 2 from 1991, rated R. You can watch the movie from your car or bring your own chairs and watch it under the night sky.
 Concessions including pizza, hot dogs, candy and refreshments will also be available.
+Proceeds from concession sales will benefit the Schoolcraft County Historical Society.
 All events are free for everyone!

 June 12